For The City

 Jesus similarly spoke of his people feeding and clothing those in need, saying, “As you did it to one of the least of these my brothers, you did it to me” (Matt 25:40).
 James likewise spoke so strongly of the need to care for the poor that he said someone who merely says words of blessing but does not provide the things needed for the body has a dead faith (James 2:14-17).
 Keeping all of this in mind, along with our Lord’s command to love our neighbors as ourselves (Mark 12:31), we seek to partner with local organizations that are actively seeking to meet the needs of the homeless and otherwise economically disadvantaged people of Lubbock.
 We desire to not only see immediate physical needs met, but also see people given the tools they need to thrive and provide for themselves and their families.

-Partnerships: Lubbock Impact
+Partnerships: Family Promise, Lubbock Impact

 References: Exod 22:25-27; Lev 19:9-10; 23:22; Deut 15:7-11; 24:19-21; Ps 9:18; 12:5; 35:10; 40:17; Prov 14:31; Isa 3:13-15; 10:1-2; Amos 8:4-6; Luke 4:18-19; 6:20; Rom 15:25-27; Gal 2:10; James 2:1-7, 14-17